alveusgg/extension/README.md

 5. Push your branch and open a Pull Request

 <b>\*Note:</b> All contributions must be possible for all displays (Overlay & Panel) and responsive to their different sizes (including mobile).

+## User Data

+When using the extension, the extension will create an anonymous connection to the current Twitch channel's chat, as well as a few other Alveus-related Twitch channels.
+This is to allow the extension to listen for commands run by moderators to trigger popups in the overlay.
+The extension does not store any messages from chat.

+When using the extension, it will create a local storage entry in your browser to store the last section of the overlay that you accessed, and any preferences you set (such as disabling the mod-triggered popups).
+This is to allow the extension to remember your preferences between sessions.
+The data stored in local storage is not shared with anyone and does not include any personal information.

+As a moderator, you can grant the extension access to your identity.
+This gives the extension information about your Twitch account, including your role in the current Twitch channel chat.
+This is used to determine if you are a moderator or broadcaster, and if so, shows you the chat commands in the extension to trigger the popups.
+The extension does not store any information about your Twitch account.